 Special Keywords in Constructors

-- this: Refers to the current object.
-It is used to distinguish between instance variables and parameters with the same name.
+1) this Keyword: The this keyword refers to the current object of the class.
+Its main purpose is to distinguish between instance variables and parameters when they have the same name.

 }